-- the initiation, progress, timing, costs and results of preclinical studies and clinical trials for our product candidates; - the clinical development plans we establish for these product candidates; - the timelines of our clinical trials and the overall costs to conduct and complete the clinical trials, which may be impacted by the COVID-19 pandemic; - the number and characteristics of product candidates that we develop; - the outcome, timing and cost of meeting regulatory requirements established by the U.S. Food and Drug Administration, or FDA, and other comparable foreign regulatory authorities; - whether we enter into any collaboration agreements and the terms of any such agreements; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us or our product candidates; - the effect of competing technological and market developments; - the cost and timing of completion of commercial-scale outsourced manufacturing activities; - the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own; and - the cost of operating as a public company.
+- the initiation, progress, timing, costs and results of preclinical studies and clinical trials for our product candidates; - the clinical development plans we establish for these product candidates; - the timelines of our clinical trials and the overall costs to conduct and complete the clinical trials, which may be impacted by the COVID-19 pandemic; - the number and characteristics of product candidates that we develop; - the outcome, timing and cost of meeting regulatory requirements established by the U.S. Food and Drug Administration, or FDA, and other comparable foreign regulatory authorities;

+- whether we enter into any collaboration agreements and the terms of any such agreements; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us or our product candidates; - the effect of competing technological and market developments; - the cost and timing of completion of commercial-scale outsourced manufacturing activities; - the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own; and - the cost of operating as a public company.

 Further, our operating plan may change, and we may need additional funds to meet operational needs and capital requirements for clinical trials and other research and development expenditures.
 If we need to raise additional capital to fund our operations, funding may not be available to us on acceptable terms, or at all.
 If we are unable to obtain adequate financing when needed, we may have to delay, reduce the scope of or suspend one or more of our preclinical studies, clinical trials, research and development programs or commercialization efforts.
 We may seek to raise any necessary additional capital through a combination of public or private equity offerings, debt financings, collaborations and other licensing arrangements.
-If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
+If we raise additional debt, making capital expenditures or declaring dividends.
 If we raise additional capital through marketing and distribution arrangements or other collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish certain valuable rights to our product candidates, technologies, future revenue streams or research programs or grant licenses on terms that may not be favorable to us.